 - a child with a particular skill, talent or aptitude.

-Bursaries: The School has a Bursary fund from which grants are made each year.
+Bursaries: The School has a Bursary fund from which grants are made each year and reviewed annually.
 The purpose of these Bursaries is to make it possible for able boys or girls to attend The King's School even if their parents cannot afford the full fees or to tide the parents of pupils already in the School over difficult periods; all such grants are means-tested and subject to annual review.
-Whilst we would expect that those entering the school, to whom we have offered Bursaries, will have performed strongly in our entrance tests.
+Further details are available on the Website or from the Registrar.

 Scholarships: The School follows the agreed policy and practice of the Headmasters' Conference in the award of scholarships.
 In brief, these are as follows: